jumanji144/Captl/README.md

  - `e` - Empties the byte buffer
  - `E` - Empties the current memory cell
  - `V[variable identifier]` - V saves the current memory cell into the given variable
+ - `;` - Starts or ends a comment
+ - `A` - Adds the following number to the current cell
+ - `D` - Subtracts the following number from the cell
+ - `d` - Decodes a String into memory

 #### Variables
 Variables are identified by special characters such as `!"§$%&/)=?*+~'#-_.:,;<>|^°` which can only consist of only 1